 Recipe Tips and Notes

 - Use a mandoline for perfectly sliced onions.
 It creates paper-thin, even slices that will fry up extra crispy.
-Just be sure to use the hand guard for safety—those blades are sharp!
+Just be sure to use the hand guard for safety since the blades are sharp!

 - Don’t skip blanching the green beans.
 Blanching helps the beans keep their bright green color and ensures they’re perfectly crisp-tender.
 Skipping this step can leave you with beans that are either too crunchy or too mushy.